martinmroz/iata_bcbp_ffi/README.md

 to an automatically generated header `iata_bcbp_ffi.h`.

 ### Building for iOS
-Follow the latest steps for intalling `cargo-lipo`.
+Follow the latest steps for intalling and building with `cargo-lipo`.

 ## License